wombleton/gitlaw-nz/acts/I/Incorporated Societies Act 1908.md

     (3) No right of appeal shall lie under this section against any act or decision of the Registrar---

-    *   (a) In respect of which there is any express provision in this Act in the nature of an appeal or review; or
+    *   (a) in respect of which there is any express provision in this Act in the nature of an appeal or review; or

-    *   (b) That is declared by this Act to be conclusive or final, or that is embodied in any document declared by this Act to be conclusive evidence of any act, decision, matter, or thing.
+    *   (b) that is declared by this Act to be conclusive or final, or that is embodied in any document declared by this Act to be conclusive evidence of any act, decision, matter, or thing.

     (4) Notwithstanding any other provision of any Act or any rule of law, where a person appeals or applies to the High Court in respect of an act or decision of the Registrar under [section 34A][39] of this Act, until a decision on the appeal or application is given, the Registrar, and any person authorised by him under that section for the purpose, may continue to exercise his powers under that section as if no such appeal or application had been made, and no person shall be excused from fulfilling his obligations under that section by reason of that appeal or application:

     Provided that, to the extent that an appeal or application in respect of any such act or decision is allowed or granted, as the case may be,---

-    *   (a) The Registrar shall ensure that, forthwith after the decision on the appeal or application is given, all records made by him, or by a person authorised by him for that purpose, under section [34A(1)(c)][39] of this Act in respect of that act or decision are destroyed or expunged; and
+    *   (a) the Registrar shall ensure that, forthwith after the decision on the appeal or application is given, all records made by him, or by a person authorised by him for that purpose, under [section 34A(1)(c)][39] of this Act in respect of that act or decision are destroyed or expunged; and

-    *   (b) No information acquired under paragraph [(a)][39] or paragraph [(b)][39] of section 34A(1) of this Act in respect of that act or decision shall be admissible in evidence in any proceedings.
+    *   (b) no information acquired under paragraph (a) or paragraph (b) of section 34A(1) of this Act in respect of that act or decision shall be admissible in evidence in any proceedings.

-    Sections 34A and 34B were inserted, as from 14 October 1981, by section 5 Incorporated Societies Amendment Act 1981 (1981 No 41).
+    Section 34B: inserted, on 14 October 1981, by section 5 of the Incorporated Societies Amendment Act 1981 (1981 No 41).

 ##### 35 Exemption from stamp duty

 *   \[Repealed\]

-    Section 35 was repealed, as from 1 January 1972, by section [101(1)][82] Stamp and Cheque Duties Act 1971 (1971 No 51).
+    Section 35: repealed, on 1 January 1972, by [section 101(1)][75] of the Stamp and Cheque Duties Act 1971 (1971 No 51).

 ##### 36 Regulations

-*   The Governor-General may, by Order in Council gazetted, make such regulations as he deems necessary for carrying into full effect the provisions of this Act.
+*   The Governor-General may, by Order in Council, make such regulations as he deems necessary for carrying into full effect the provisions of this Act.

+    Section 36: amended, on 5 August 2013, by [section 77(3)][45] of the Legislation Act 2012 (2012 No 119).

 ---

 ## Schedule 1
 Application for incorporation

-s [7(1)(a)][8]
+[s 7(1)(a)][8]

-*   The heading to Schedule 1 was amended, as from 15 December 2005, by [section 7][83] Incorporated Societies Amendment Act 2005 (2005 No 106) by substituting the expression ""s 7(1)(a)"" for the expression ""Section 7(a)"".
+*   Schedule 1 heading: amended, on 15 December 2005, by [section 7][76] of the Incorporated Societies Amendment Act 2005 (2005 No 106).

 We, the several persons whose names are subscribed hereto, being members of the above-mentioned society, hereby make application for the incorporation of the society under the foregoing rules, in accordance with the Incorporated Societies Act 1908\.